Hand signals: All countries

-To signal a left turn, the driver horizontally extends their left arm outwards.
+To signal a left turn, the driver horizontally extends their left arm outward.

 South Africa

 The driver extends their right arm with the forearm pointing vertically downwards and moving in a circular anti-clockwise motion.
 Drivers of tractors, animal-drawn vehicles and two-wheeled vehicles may also extend their left arm horizontally with the palm facing forwards.
 Signal lights or turn indicators may be used in place of hand signals if installed.